adprm/javascript-for-students/README.md

 Halo!
 My name is Aditiya Permana.
-These are some source code for learning JavaScript
+These are some source code for learning JavaScript.
+Follow the learning based on the numbers.